 Visit quite Rama 2 park and nearby temple Wat Amphawa Chetiyaram, right at the end of the main market street.

-Where to stay in Amphawa
+Accommodation in Amphawa

-How to get from Bangkok to Amphawa
+How to get from Bangkok to Amphawa floating market?

-There are many options from hiring a car to using public transport
+There are many options, from hiring a car to using public transport.

 Forth step.
-Train Banlaem to Maeklong, 1 hour, 10 Bhat/0,3$.
+Train Ban Laem to Maeklong, 1 hour, 10 Bhat/0,3$.
 Once in Maeklong check famous railway market, you arrive right there.

-- Fifth step.
+Fifth step.
 Bus (van) Maeklong to Amphawa, the bus stop is one block away from the train station.
 Bus costs 8 Bhat/0,2$, van 20/0,5$.

 Food prices at Amphawa market

-- Good portion of vegetarian fried noodles – 20 Bhat/0,5$
+- A good portion of vegetarian fried noodles – 20 Bhat/0,5$

-- Portion of fried rice with chicken/shrimps – 30/0,8$
+- A portion of fried rice with chicken/shrimps – 30/0,8$

 - King size prawns, 7 pieces – 150/4,2$